shriyutha/Investigate-A-Dataset/README.md

 Here we are going to import CSV file and will perform following operations:

 a.
 Checking head and tail of the data.

 b.
 Checking size, number of rows, columns.

 c.
 Checking null values, description and info.

+OBSERVATIONS:

+a.
+There are  major missing values in 'homepage', 'keywords', 'production_companies', 'taglines'.

+b. 'id', 'imdb_id', 'homepage', 'tagline', 'overview' are not relevent for this analysis, so we can drop this columns.

+c. 'cast', 'genres', 'director' has multivariables.
+Need to split this columns.

+d.
+Since there are missing values, needs to fill/drop.

+e. 'release_date' is not in proper format.
+Need to change to datetime format (YYYY/MM/DD).

+DATA CLEANING:

+STEPS:

+      a.
+Dropping not relevent columns.

+      b.
+Dropping rows which have missing values.

+      c.
+Repalcing '0' values with their mean values.

+      d.
+Checking duplicate rows and droping it.

+      e.
+Changing the 'release_date' format to datetime format.